cigink/trueLayer-movieLens/README.md

 ## View Results
 Once the docker is up and running, it will require some time to produce the results.

+Results will only be visible in the database once you have this message in the console:

+`true-layer-challenge_app_1 exited with code 0`

 Please note that the logger isn't working as expected and you may not find printed logs, please wait for some time after you start the application to find data in the database.